edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### How the frequency band is used in the ADSL and how this is reflected in the ADSL architecture.

+ADSL standard supports 8 Mbps in downstream with a typical distance from C.O. of 2 Km.
+ADSL technology is based on data-over-voice approach, in which the frequencies used for data transmission is above the POTS and/or ISDN basic access channel.
+The available bandwidth is divided up into upstream and downstream.
+The region between 4kHz and 40kHz is called the guard band which separates the POTS from ADSL frequencies.
+There are two methods of creating the separate channels:

+- Frequency Division Multiplexing (FDM).
+FDM assigns one band for upstream and another band for downstream.
+The two channels are further divided by Time Division Multiplexing (TDM).

+- Echo Cancellation.
+The upstream and downstream channels overlap and are separated by using echo cancellation techniques, Echo cancellation is necessary to minimise the reflection of signals that occurs in the common channel.
+As we have described above, the downstream is the part of the data transmitted by the C.O. towards the user.
+If I transmit the downstream in the same band as the upstream, the C.O. it can erase its own transmission.
+The C.O. it knows the transmission it sends (downstream) and it knows the one it receives (the upstream), and consequently can remove the interference generated between these two streams.
+This process is called echo cancellation.
+In practice, to increase the downstream data rate, the C.O. delete the upstream part (it does not send data).

+**TO DO**

 ### Difference between IP static routing and dynamic routing